JayeFive/LibraryManagementSystem/README.txt

-#Todo

--Begin work on branch records and book copies
-	*-Populate the branch table with branches.
-	*-Populate the book_copies table to give branches their books -Begin work on the borrower records
-	*-Populate the borrower table with library goers.
-	*-Populate the book_loans table with loaned books

-*-Check to see that all reqruisites have been met *-New Query to complete project requirements

--Finish up README.txt with relevant project information

-#Project reqruisites
+This database was created using SQL Server 2014 Management Studio -- Johnny Olson 	Last Modified: December 28, 2017 johnny@jayefive.io

+Below is a list of the requirements for the the database, as required by the Tech Academy

+Notes:
+	I would prefer to stay away from using WHILE loops in database queries in general, however I felt it prudent in this case due to the fact that I was populating the dB with fake records.
+	I found it a responsible choice considering the relatively tiny amount of data.
+I learned why it is a unattractive choice to iterate through a table of records, and instead is favorable to merge sets using JOINs or SELECTs.

+	PROJECT REQUIREMENTS:

+YOU MAY CHOOSE YOUR OWN DATA TO POPULATE YOUR TABLES AS LONG AS YOUR DATABASE ENSURES THAT THE FOLLOWING CONDITIONS ARE TRUE:
-*- There is a book called 'The Lost Tribe' found in the 'Sharpstown' branch.
+- There is a book called 'The Lost Tribe' found in the 'Sharpstown' branch.
-*- There is a library branch called 'Sharpstown' and one called 'Central'.
+- There is a library branch called 'Sharpstown' and one called 'Central'.
-*- There are at least 20 books in the BOOK table.
+- There are at least 20 books in the BOOK table.
-*- There are at least 10 authors in the BOOK_AUTHORS table.
+- There are at least 10 authors in the BOOK_AUTHORS table.
-*- Each library branch has at least 10 book titles, and at least two copies of each of those titles.
+- Each library branch has at least 10 book titles, and at least two copies of each of those titles.
-*- There are at least 8 borrowers in the BORROWER table, and at least 2 of those borrowers have more than 5 books loaned to them.
+- There are at least 8 borrowers in the BORROWER table, and at least 2 of those borrowers have more than 5 books   loaned to them.
-*- There are at least 4 branches in the LIBRARY_BRANCH table.
+- There are at least 4 branches in the LIBRARY_BRANCH table.
-*- There are at least 50 loans in the BOOK_LOANS table.
+- There are at least 50 loans in the BOOK_LOANS table.
-*- There must be at least two books written by 'Stephen King' located at the 'Central' branch.
+- There must be at least two books written by 'Stephen King' located at the 'Central' branch.

+CREATE A STORED PROCEDURE THAT WILL QUERY FOR EACH OF THE FOLLOWING QUESTIONS:

+1. How many copies of the book titled "The Lost Tribe" are owned by the library branch whose name is "Sharpstown"?
+2. How many copies of the book titled "The Lost Tribe" are owned by each library branch?
+3. Retrieve the names of all borrowers who do not have any books checked out.
+4. For each book that is loaned out from the "Sharpstown" branch and whose DueDate is today, retrieve the book    title, the borrower's name, and the borrower's address.
+5. For each library branch, retrieve the branch name and the total number of books loaned out from that branch.
+6. Retrieve the names, addresses, and number of books checked out for all borrowers who have more than five books    checked out.
+7. For each book authored (or co-authored) by "Stephen King", retrieve the title and the number of copies owned by    the library branch whose name is "Central".